ibmdb/python-ibmdb/README.md

 - If you have a `db2jcc_license_cisuz.jar` file, it will not work for ibm_db. `db2jcc_license_cisuz.jar` is a db2connect license file for Java Driver.
 For non-Java Driver, client side db2connect license comes as a file name `db2con*.lic`.

-- If environment variable `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` is not set, `ibm_db` automatically downloads [open source driver specific clidriver](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/) from https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli and save as `node_modules\ibm_db\installer\clidriver`.
+- If environment variable `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` is not set, `ibm_db` automatically downloads open source driver specific clidriver from https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli and save as `site_packages\clidriver`.
 Ignores any other installation.

 - If `IBM_DB_HOME` or `IBM_DB_INSTALLER_URL` is set, you need to have same version of db2connect license as installed db2 client.
-Check db2 client version using `db2level` command to know version of db2connect license required.
+Check db2 client version using `db2level` command to know version of required db2connect license.
 The license file should get copied under `$IBM_DB_HOME\license` directory.

 - If you do not have db2connect license, contact [IBM Customer Support](https://www.ibm.com/mysupport/s/?language=en_US) to buy db2connect license.
-Find the `db2con*.lic` file in the db2connect license shared by IBM and copy it under `.../node_modules/ibm_db/installer/clidriver/license` folder to be effective.
+Find the `db2con*.lic` file in the db2connect license shared by IBM and copy it under `.../site_packages/clidriver/license` directory or `$IBM_DB_HOME\license` directory (if IBM_DB_HOME is set), to be effective.

 - To know more about license and purchasing cost, please contact [IBM Customer Support](https://www.ibm.com/mysupport/s/?language=en_US).